The Star (Malaysia): Columnists

+Popular columnists who also worked at The Star included Wong Chun Wai, June Wong, Joceline Tan, Philip Golingai, Dorairaj Nadason and Martin Vengadesan.

 Ownership

 The Star is a party-owned paper, associated with the former government of Malaysia.
 Since 1977, The Star has been effectively controlled by the Malaysian Chinese Association, a component party in the Barisan Nasional alliance, though it is part of the publicly listed Star Media Group (MYX: 6084).
 The largest stake, at 42.46%, is held by the MCA; the three next-largest shareholders are Amanah Saham Bumiputera, a unit trust scheme exclusive to Bumiputera (15.44%), the Malaysian superannuation scheme, the Employees Provident Fund (5.98%) and Tabung Haji, the government-run hajj savings and investment fund (5.42%).
+In April 2023, The Edge Communications Sdn.
+Bhd. and its owner Tan Sri Tong Kooi Ong have bought a stake in The Star, with Tong owning a direct interest of 0.25% stake and a 5.17% indirect interest through The Edge Communications.

 Reception

 A 2020 Reuters Institute poll found that 56% of Malaysian respondents trusted reporting from The Star.
 The percentage was tied with New Straits Times as the third highest out of the 14 media outlets surveyed.